kishore-vkrn/Docker-Jenkins-Nginx/Jenkins_Nginx/README.md

 Customized Jenkins configurations

 * Default username devops / password devops
-* Default configurations of Slave nodes in docker plugin [make sure to change the host name]
+* Default configurations of Slave nodes in docker plugin _ [make sure to change the host name]_

+**Directions to Use**
+Prerequisite: Make sure that that Docker, Docker-compose has been installed and the docker API has been enabled.

+`docker-compose up`

+### jenkins_master - contains the dockerfile for Jenkins Master.
+The JAVA_OPTS & JENKINS_OPTS variables can be defined so as to start the container with required configurations

+### jenkins_nginx - load balancer for the jenkins master and on-demand jenkins slave